jaichaudhry323/Over_1500_Awesome_Project_Ideas/README.md

 - Deep Learning
 - Cloud Computing
 - Data Science
+- Big Data
+- Data Mining
 - Cyber Security
+- Networking
 - Parallel and Distributed Systems
 - Java, Python, C++ based etc etc.

 Enjoy 😉
-(And don't forget to fork and star to keep a copy of this repo even if i delete it 😄)
+(And don't forget to fork and star this to keep a copy of this repo 😄)